 “Always 4 hours walking, 15 minutes break, 5 hours walking, 15min break, we were very tired.
 Sometimes there were cars on the road, whenever a car approached we were hiding behind trees next to the street.”

-After 1 day and a half, they arrived at the bus station in Foča (BiH, see Fig. 2) where they met a group of five other men in their early 20s, all from Syria.
+After a day and a half, they arrived at the bus station in Foča (BiH, see Fig. 2) where they met a group of five other men in their early 20s, all from Syria.
 They decided to take the next bus to Sarajevo together.
-They pooled their money together and one of the men in the group that the respondent and his friend just met went to the counter to buy tickets for all of them.
+They pooled their money and one member of the group went to the counter to buy tickets for all of them.

 Soon after the man left to the counter inside the building, two local police officers appeared.
 They stopped the group and called another police unit that the respondent describes as border police.
 Four officers of this unit arrived in one blue-white police van and the police ordered the group of now six individuals into the van.